cgrates/cgrates/docs/filters.rst

 In order to be used in event processing, a Filter profile will be attached inside another subsystem profile definition, otherwise Filter profile will have no effect on it's own.

-A subsystem can use a Filter via Filter profile or in-line (ad-hock in the same place where subsystem profile is defined).
+A subsystem can use a *Filter* via *FilterProfile* or in-line (ad-hock in the same place where subsystem profile is defined).

 Filter profile
 --------------